andresdominguez/elementor/README.md

 `by.css('div')` will be evaluated as `element(by.css('div')).count()`

-You can also enter commands.
-For example:
+You can also enter commands:

 * `browser.get('http://protractortest.org')`
 * `element(by.css('.some-class')).getText()`